KiranKokateGitHub/Spam-Email-Detection_NLP_ML-Project/README.md

 The preprocessing steps involved:

-1. Column Renaming: The dataset's columns were renamed for clarity.
+1. **Column Renaming**: The dataset's columns were renamed for clarity.
-2. Label Encoding: The target labels were encoded to numerical values.
+2. **Label Encoding:** The target labels were encoded to numerical values.
-3. Feature Engineering: Features such as the number of characters, words, and sentences in each message were extracted.
+3.** Feature Engineering:** Features such as the number of characters, words, and sentences in each message were extracted.
-4. Text Preprocessing:
+4. **Text Preprocessing:**
-      ** Conversion of text to lowercase.
+      * Conversion of text to lowercase.
-      ** Tokenization of text into individual words.
+      * Tokenization of text into individual words.
-      ** Removal of special characters, stopwords, and punctuation.
+      * Removal of special characters, stopwords, and punctuation.
-      ** Stemming of words to their root form.
+       * Stemming of words to their root form.

 These steps helped to standardize and clean the data, making it suitable for model training.